schollz/find/README.md

 **FAQ (abbreviated)**:

 - How does it work?
-[It uses already available WiFi information to classify locations](https://github.com/schollz/find/blob/master/FAQ.md#how-does-it-work).
+It uses already available WiFi information to classify locations.
+[See here for more detailed information](https://doc.internalpositioning.com/faq/#how-does-it-work).
 - Doesn't this already exist?
-[Yes, kinda](https://github.com/schollz/find/blob/master/FAQ.md#doesnt-this-already-exist).
+[Yes, kinda](https://doc.internalpositioning.com/faq/#doesnt-this-already-exist).
 - What's the point?
-This short piece of code can do [home automation](https://github.com/schollz/find/blob/master/FAQ.md#can-i-run-the-server-at-home-on-the-lan-connection) and [replace motion sensors](https://github.com/schollz/find/blob/master/FAQ.md#can-it-replace-motion-sensors) and [more](https://github.com/schollz/find/blob/master/FAQ.md#whats-the-point-of-this).
+This short piece of code can do [home automation](https://doc.internalpositioning.com/faq/#can-i-run-the-server-at-home-on-the-lan-connection) and [replace motion sensors](https://doc.internalpositioning.com/faq/#can-it-replace-motion-sensors) and [more](https://doc.internalpositioning.com/faq/#whats-the-point-of-this).
 - Can I use an iPhone?
-[Sorry, no](https://github.com/schollz/find/blob/master/FAQ.md#can-i-use-an-iphone).
+[Sorry, no](https://doc.internalpositioning.com/faq/#can-i-use-an-iphone).
 - Does it work on a Raspberry Pi?
-[Yes](https://github.com/schollz/find/blob/master/FAQ.md#can-you-run-the-server-on-a-raspberry-pi).
+[Yes](https://doc.internalpositioning.com/faq/#can-you-run-the-server-on-a-raspberry-pi).
 - Does it work with [home-assistant.io](https://home-assistant.io/)?
-[Yes](https://github.com/schollz/find/blob/master/FAQ.md#does-it-work-with-home-assistantio).
+[Yes](https://doc.internalpositioning.com/faq/#does-it-work-with-home-assistantio).
 - Can I help?
 [Yes, please](https://github.com/schollz/find/issues).
 - How do I try it?
 It's easy.
 Just [download and run](https://github.com/schollz/find#usage).

 More questions?
-See the [unabbreviated FAQ](https://github.com/schollz/find/blob/master/FAQ.md).
+See the [unabbreviated FAQ](https://doc.internalpositioning.com/faq/).

 # Quickstart